Encryption and Auditing for MySQL Databases under HIPAA

 3. Cell-Level Encryption

-The simplest and cheapest solution is for your application to encrypt ePHI when saving it in your database and decrypt it when it is read from your database.
-(1) It doesn’t cost any more, (2) it works with any MySQL database, (3) your data is encrypted at rest, and (4) your data is protected from hackers who may have broken into the server.
+The simplest and cheapest solution is for the application to encrypt ePHI when saving it in a database and decrypt it when it is read from the database.
+(1) It doesn’t cost any more, (2) it works with any MySQL database, (3) the data is encrypted at rest, and (4) the data is protected from hackers who may have broken into the server.

 What is the downside?
-Well, you can’t use MySQL to search or sort data that is encrypted in this way because, to MySQL, it is all just a big encrypted blob of text.
-Additionally, it requires your web developers to actively implement encryption and decryption for sensitive data.
-If this is done from the beginning, it is perhaps not so much work; however, if your application is already written, it could be painful.
+MySQL cannot be used to search or sort encrypted data in this way.
+To MySQL, it is all just a big encrypted blob of text.
+Additionally, web developers must actively implement encryption and decryption for sensitive data.
+If this is done from the beginning, it may not be much work.
+If the application is already written, it could be painful.

 What do we recommend?